ruiner189/Promethium/README.md

 Curse runs too easy?
 Check the configs to make them harder.
 You can make it so you lose some relics, reset orbs back to four, or even change the health scaling!

 ## New Relics
-Excluding the curse relics, Promethium currently offers 4 new relics.
-1 Boss relic, 2 Rare relics, and 1 Common relic.
+Excluding the curse relics, Promethium currently several new relics:
 ### Holster
 * Removes Discarding and allows you to hold orbs instead.
 * Some orbs have special mechanics while held, and many more are to come!